capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 # ...
 spec:
   # Workflow developer needs to specify relations between additional output.
-  # We use that to create a proper edges when saving artifact in Local OCH.
+  # We use that to create a proper edges when saving artifact in Local Hub.
   additionalOutput:
     typeInstances: # list all optional artifacts with type references
       mysql_config: